Altitude Sports and Entertainment: Distribution

 On August 28, 2019, Altitude was dropped by Dish Network.
 Three days later, the channel was dropped by Comcast and DirecTV.
 All three providers are accusing Altitude of demanding significant annual price increases for the channel's content, which they deemed unacceptable.
 On October 31, 2019, Altitude was restored by DirecTV after the two sides reached a multi-year agreement.
-The disputes with Dish Network and Comcast remain unresolved.
+Altitude would sue Comcast in November 2019, alleging that the cable provider was attempting to drive Altitude out of business and take over its broadcast rights for itself.
+The two parties settled their lawsuit in March 2023, but a deal that would return Altitude to Comcast systems would not come until February 2025.
+During the dispute, Altitude became one of a few major regional sports networks that Comcast did not carry.
+As Comcast is the largest cable provider in the Denver area, this meant that from 2019 through 2025, most Nuggets and Avalanche games were unavailable in Denver without a DirecTV subscription.
+The dispute with Dish Network remains unresolved.

 On June 1, 2021, Altitude waived its exclusive local rights to broadcast game 5 of the NBA playoff game between the Denver Nuggets and the Portland Trail Blazers so that Comcast and Dish Network subscribers could watch the game on NBA TV (which would normally be subject to blackout restrictions).
-Altitude is one of a few major regional sports networks that Comcast does not carry.
-As Comcast is the largest cable provider in the Denver area, this means most Nuggets and Avalanche games are unavailable in Denver without a DirecTV subscription.

-Unlike other regional sports networks, Altitude is unavailable on live streaming services such as Hulu, Sling TV or YouTube TV.

 On October 6, 2022, Altitude and FuboTV announced an agreement that will allow the streaming service to carry the network, including Avalanche and Nuggets games throughout the ten-state region in time for the start of the 2022-23 NBA and NHL seasons.
+In September 2024, Altitude announced a deal with Tegna, operators of Denver's NBC affiliate KUSA and KTVD, to simulcast a limited schedule of Nuggets and Avalanche games on the stations.